scogonw/nexus_rmm_scripts/Linux_Scripts/Apps/README.md

 ### No effect on some package managers

 Some distributions may use different paths or methods for package management.
-Check the script output for any warnings.
+Check the script output with the `--debug` flag for any warnings or errors.

 ## License